 Leg 3 - Friday 11 March

-The third leg will was characterized by the beauty of Switzerland and Austria.
+The third leg was characterized by the beauty of Switzerland and Austria.
 In the morning the cars crossing the Bernina Pass arrived in St. Moritz, which in the past hosted two editions of the Winter Olympic Games, drove along the Val Müstair up to the Resia Pass to continue beyond the Austrian border from which they proceeded towards Seefeld in Tirol, a wonderful all year holiday destination to conclude the third leg.
 Seefeld is known as a site of Winter Olympic Games in 1964 and 1976 as well as host of Nordic World Championships in 1985 and 2019.

 Leg 4 - Saturday 12 March